-For the next installment of the Pro Insight Q&A series presented by Babcock Hoops, we have Jabari Smith, Jr., from Tyrone, Georgia:
+For the next installment of the Pro Insight Q&A series, we present Jabari Smith, Jr., from Tyrone, Georgia:

 Jabari Smith: I say I’m a stretch four, but I can play the three.
 I think I can play any position.
 I think my strongest advantage is at the four.
 I’m fast, I can shoot.
 I can dribble.
 My strengths are shooting and being able to handle the ball.
 I’m versatile, can play in the post, and my rim protection while being able to guard all positions.

 PI: Where are your biggest areas of improvement?

 JS: I can improve on my strength and getting my body better.
 My foot quickness and my overall motor.
 Getting more versatile overall

 PI: What do you need to do to improve your motor?

 JS: It’s a mindset going into every game.
 The mindset to dominate every game.
 My dad says “don’t be afraid to get tired.”
 Exert everything you can, get subbed out, and come right back in.